schurms/3813ICT-Assignment2/README.md

 ---
 ### 1. Guide For How The Application Works
 **1. Login**
   - The application authenticates valid users.
 Valid users are listed in section 5.
-The application only tests the username and the email is provided as a requirement.
+The application tests that a valid username and password is provided as a requirement.
+Usernames and passwords are case sensitive.
+For example, "Super" is different to "super".
   - Additional users can be added via the administration function.
 Once added, you are able to login using that username.

 **2. Dashboard**